ChrisW-priv/PersonalVault/notes/Digital circuits.md

 ---
-title: "Digital circuits"
+categories: []
 date: 2025-02-14
-description: ""
+description: No description provided.
 tags:
-  - "zettlekasten"
+- zettlekasten
-categories: []
+title: Digital circuits
 ---

 Digital circuits are [electronic circuit](electronic%20circuit) that use digital signals to represent and process information.
 [Digital signals](Digital%20signals) are [electrical signals](electrical%20signals) that can have only two [discrete](discrete) values, typically represented as [binary](binary) values of 0 and 1.
 Digital circuits use these binary values to encode and process information, allowing them to perform logical operations, store and manipulate data, and control other electronic devices.